-I always knew I wanted to be in front of the camera since I was a kid.
-No, really, when anyone asked me what I wanted to be when I grew up, I said I was going to be on TV.
-I was speaking full sentences at only 1.5 years old.
-This is all I ever wanted to do and the only thing I ever pursued.
-Above all, this was my purpose.
+I always knew I wanted to be in front of the camera since I was a child.
+Anytime someone asked me what I wanted to be when I grew up, I always said “on t.v.”
+This is all I ever wanted to do and the only thing I ever pursued since I was in high school.
+This was my purpose.

-I always loved to talk and write, so I self-taught and created my website, Jendeleon.com and starting my YouTube channel in 2009.
-Both platforms started with my inspirational videos.
-My first video ever I said that I wanted to work for The Chicago Bulls and that I would find Oprah, I just didn’t know how – Within one year, both of those became a reality.
-That was the moment I knew whatever I wanted to achieve in life, I could.
-That you should be careful what you wish for, because it can happen.
+I kick started my career by teaching myself how to start a blog and YouTube channel in 2009.
+Both platforms started with inspiration, in which my first video I said I wanted to work for The Chicago Bulls and meet Oprah – Within one year, both of those became a reality.
+This is when I knew you could achieve anything in life, and be careful what you wish for because it can happen.

-I was asked to be a part of Oprah’s “No Phone Zone” campaign in 2010, where I demonstrated the dangers of texting and driving.
-I didn’t have to do anything crazy to get picked, I filled out a pop-up that showed up on her site and the Producer said I was one of the last submissions they read all summer.
-Once we finished filming the show, I told her I wanted to be the next her, just the Filipino version.
+I was a part of Oprah’s “No Phone Zone” campaign in 2010 where I demonstrated the dangers of texting and driving.
+Following the taping, I told Oprah I wanted to be the next her, just the Filipino version.
 Oprah’s response was one of the many things that motivated me to keep going until I achieved everything I ever wanted.

 “Jen, the next me will be you, just keep doing what you’re doing because someone needs to be that voice.”

 Later that year, I became the first correspondent for GowhereHipHop, interned for NBC Chicago and was the first production intern and youngest person in front office for The Chicago Bulls – BullsTV.